jakobjassmann/coastalphenology/corrections.md

 __Figure 5:__ Results from the re-analysis using the **corrected** sea ice predictor data show no noticable difference in the estimated effect sizes of the three environmental predictors (snowmelt, temperature and spring drop in sea ice) on the phenology events when compared to the orignal figure from Assmann et al. 2019 (Figure 4).

-The analysis scripts were updated accordingly.
-Legacy version of the original (submitted) scripts can be found here:
+We updated the attribution analysis scripts accordingly.
+The original (submitted) scripts can be found here:

 ``` R
 analysis/coastal_phen_attribution_old.R # Mixed-model analysis